nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 = 2.3 =
 * Update: Added the ability to close notification messages.
-* Update: Added styling for the backend editor, for better appearance.
 * Update: Added button in Edit Form to scroll to element.

 = 2.2.1 =